-Launching in July, the London National Park City is a place, a vision, a movement and a way of organising.
+Launched in July 2019, the London National Park City is a place, a vision, a movement and a way of organising.

 Becoming a National Park City is not an award, it is the beginning of a journey and a large-scale and long-term challenge to improve life through everyday actions and strategic policy.
 Working with residents, visitors and partners, London aims to encourage people to:

 The foundations for London to become a National Park City are already in place.
 London not only has extraordinary natural heritage, but a strong culture of caring for and enjoying life in the city.

 A huge amount of activity – some new and innovative, much of it happening for tens and even hundreds of years – is already happening in London.
 Millions of individuals and thousands of organisations across London take everyday and extraordinary actions to enjoy, enhance and care for the capital’s remarkable natural and cultural heritage.

 Many of the aspects of this idea are not new.
 But joining them up as an exciting, inspirational, coherent, connected, landscape-scale National Park City certainly is.

 There’s an incredible amount happening in our cities, much of it unsung, some of it isolated.
 Much more can be achieved.